A Note on the Gibbsian Representation of the Gradient of a Vector Field: The gradient of a vector field in Gibbsian form

-Unexpectedly, when it comes to the matter of the dyadic of the \emph{gradient operator} and a \emph{vector} (in contrast to the dyadic of two vectors), the interpretation of the dyadic has split into two competing schemes.
-Both the representation as suggested by Gibbs and \emph{the transpose of this representation} are both used with almost equal frequency in the literature.
 It is understandable why this bifurcation in representations occurred; as stated above, the dyadic is inherently indeterminate, and one may erroneously come to associate the transpose (complement) of the gradient of the vector field with the gradient of the vector field itself.
 Adding somewhat to the confusion,in modern representations of linear algebra matrices (whether dyadics or not) are conventionally in prefactor position, sometimes referred to as \emph{right multiplication}.
-However, \emph{left multiplication} of a vector and a matrix (or dyadic) is also a well-defined operation (cf. \textsc{Gibbs} \citep[][\textsection III, Chp.~III]{gibbs1906scientific}).
+However, \emph{left multiplication} of a vector and a matrix (or dyadic) is also a well-defined operation (cf. \citet[][Chp.~III, \textsection 109]{gibbs1884vector}).
 It is the assumption of left multiplication in the definitions provided by Gibbs that has created some of the confusion regarding the representation of the gradient of a vector field.
-The Gibbsian definition amounts to a choice adopted to establish a formalism.
-However, Gibbs did not make this choice arbitrarily.
-For a vector field ${\bf v}$, his particular choice of definition for $\nabla \otimes {\bf v} $ is operationally identical to that for the dyadic formed by two vectors, ${\bf a}\otimes {\bf b}$, where one treats the \emph{operator} $\nabla$ as though it represented the components of a conventional vector.

-As mentioned above, the potential for ambiguity (and thus the need to define a specific formalism) was apparent to Gibbs and to some of those who adopted the Gibbsian notations for vector formulae.
-For example, both \textsc{Weatherburn} \citep[][]{weatherburn1920} and \textsc{Milne-Thomson} \citep{milne1968} make the explicit definition \citep[][\textsection 159]{gibbs1906scientific}

-Both of these authors goes so far as to suggest that one might consider the following notation [\citealp[][p.~119]{weatherburn1920}; \citealp[][p.
-44, Eq.~(10)]{milne1968}] for the transpose (conjugate)